Cost-benefit analysis: overview and application

 Tips for objectifying analysis

-- Involving different departments: This makes the analysis more diverse and balanced.
+- Involvement of various departments: This makes the analysis more diverse and balanced.

 - Monetization of non-financial factors: Where possible, qualitative benefits (e.g. time savings) should be converted into money.